 - Warm a non-stick pan over medium-low heat.
 Add 3 tablespoons of butter and a 1/2 tablespoon of cooking oil.
 Heat until the butter foams.

-- Dip the slices of bread in the batter, covering both sides.
+- Dip the slices of bread in the batter, covering both sides, allowing them to soak briefly.
 The slice should feel heavy, like a wet sponge, but shouldn't drip like a soaking wet sponge.

 - Place the slices in the pan and sprinkle the tops with a pinch of sugar.
-Cook until they've browned on the bottom.
+Cook the French toast until they've browned on the bottom.
 Flip and sprinkle the browned tops with a second pinch of sugar.

 - When you press your finger in the slice's center and it springs back, turn it over again and cook briefly to caramelize the last sprinkle of sugar.
 Repeat for all slices, adding more oil and butter as needed.
 Slice and serve warm.